backstage/backstage/plugins/auth-backend/api-report.md

 import { Profile } from 'passport';
 import { UserEntity } from '@backstage/catalog-model';

+// Warning: (ae-missing-release-tag) "AtlassianAuthProvider" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class AtlassianAuthProvider implements OAuthHandlers {
+  // Warning: (ae-forgotten-export) The symbol "AtlassianAuthProviderOptions" needs to be exported by the entry point index.d.ts constructor(options: AtlassianAuthProviderOptions);
+  // (undocumented)
+  handler(req: express.Request): Promise<{
+    response: OAuthResponse;
+    refreshToken: string;
+  }>;
+  // (undocumented)
+  refresh(req: OAuthRefreshRequest): Promise<OAuthResponse>;
+  // Warning: (ae-forgotten-export) The symbol "RedirectInfo" needs to be exported by the entry point index.d.ts
+  //
+  // (undocumented)
+  start(req: OAuthStartRequest): Promise<RedirectInfo>;
+}

 // Warning: (ae-missing-release-tag) "AuthProviderFactory" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)